bsprungkeyser/bsprungkeyser.github.io/index.md

 layout: index
 title: Home
 ---
-I am a postdoctoral research fellow at Opportunity Insights at Harvard.
-My current research is in the fields of public economics and labor economics.
+I am an assistant professor in the Business Economics and Public Policy (BEPP) group at the Wharton School at the University of Pennsylvania.
+My research is in the fields of public economics and labor economics.
+I am a co-director at <a href="https://policyimpacts.org">Policy Impacts</a>.
 I received a PhD in Economics from Harvard in 2023.
-I am a co-director at <a href="https://policyimpacts.org">Policy Impacts</a>.

-**Starting in July 2024, I will be an assistant professor in the Business Economics and Public Policy (BEPP) group at the Wharton School at the University of Pennsylvania.**

 My CV is <a href="https://bsprungkeyser.com/Sprung-Keyser_CV.pdf">here</a>.